Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_18_cluster_sizing/guide.en-gb.md

 ## Connecting to MongoDB Database with MongoDB Compass

-To connect to your MongoDB database hosted on OVH using MongoDB Compass, follow these steps:
+To connect to your MongoDB database hosted on OVHcloud using MongoDB Compass, follow these steps:

 1. **Install MongoDB Compass**: If you haven't already, [download and install MongoDB Compass](https://www.mongodb.com/try/download/compass)
 2. [**Add a Database User**](https://help.ovhcloud.com/csm/en-public-cloud-databases-mongodb-managing-service?id=kb_article_view&sysparm_article=KB0049061): In your OVHcloud account, navigate to your MongoDB cluster under section **General Information > Login Information > Manage users** and add a new [database user with the appropriate permissions](https://www.mongodb.com/docs/manual/tutorial/manage-users-and-roles/).